8 Great Ideas for Your Sausalito Bike Ride

 1. How could the views from any bike route possibly be more beautiful?
-Whether you come across the Golden Gate Bridge from the south or take the bayside route from Mill Valley and Tiburon, mother nature and San Francisco will both be showing off for you all the way.
+Whether you come across the Golden Gate Bridge from the south or take the bayside route from Mill Valley and Tiburon via the Mill Valley-Sausalito Multi-Use Path, mother nature and San Francisco will both be showing off for you all the way.

-3. There are lots of cafes and restaurants that have sidewalk seating, and you can park your bike near or next to your table and enjoy the nice weather.
+3. There are lots of cafes and restaurants that welcome bike riders and have sidewalk seating, and where you can sit inside or outside and you’ll fit right in dressed for your ride.

-4. There are bike lanes or medians on much of Bridgeway, and lots of places to park and lock your bike, especially in downtown Sausalito.
+4. There are bike lanes or medians on much of Bridgeway (though not in downtown Sausalito), and lots of places to park and lock your bike, especially in downtown Sausalito.

 5. Beautiful bay-side benches where you can sit and have a snack or sandwich, especially along the Bridgeway Promenade (the location where I took the photo above).

 6. If you want to see where the locals eat and shop, allow time to go to bike-friendly Caledonia Street.
 Just don’t tell the tour companies where it is!

 7. Downtown bike parking is expanded from March through mid-October, and there’s lots of space to lock your bike in a rack in a spot where crowds of people are around to discourage bike thieves.

 8. Although traffic laws are enforced due to the crowds, Sausalito Police and local events are bike-friendly.
 The SPD has offered joint training events with the Marin County Bicycle Coalition, and the Sausalito Art Festival features free bike valet parking.
 You’ll see officers patrolling downtown on their bikes.